Are you drowning in a sea of cyber sameness?

 I truly feel that cybersecurity deserves a visual language that represents the hope, trust and optimism that binds the people who work within it.

-I also don’t really understand why so many firms pick blue as their primary colour.
+Create distinction through design.
+A lot of cybersecurity brands pick blue as their primary colour.
 At the top end of the market, it’s a little more diverse.
-Zscaler is blue, Crowdstrike is red, Palo Alto Networks is dark orange, Cloudflare is light orange.
+Zscaler is blue, Crowdstrike is red, Palo Alto Networks is dark orange, and Cloudflare is light orange.
 But further down, it’s largely a sea of blue.

-All this provides plenty of space to differentiate.
+This provides plenty of space to differentiate.
 Here are a few that are already doing it.
-Clockwise from top left: Cybereason, Palo Alto Networks, Splunk and Netskope.
+Clockwise from the top left: Cybereason, Palo Alto Networks, Splunk and Netskope.

 Cybereason’s use of yellow and brand characters is thoroughly un-cyber-like, which is why it immediately stands out.
 As for the others, my view is that all three are indeed seeking to present a more optimistic view of cybersecurity.
 The use of bold, bright colours like yellow, orange and even sky blue as opposed to dark blue.
 And in Palo Alto Networks’ case, the refreshingly alternative take on visualising the connective tissue of the cyber world.